Rungu (weapon)

 Rungus are typically about 45–50 cm (18–20 inches) in length with a long narrow shaft for a handle and heavy knob or ball at the end in the manner of other indigenous cudgels such as the Irish shillelagh or South African knobkierie.

-In Maasai culture, the rungu is an important emblem of warrior status for young men.
+In Maasai culture, the rungu (orinka in Maa) is an important emblem of warrior status for young men.
 A special one is held by the designated speaker at important tribal gatherings.
 Although utilitarian examples are made of simple hard wood, ceremonial rungus may be elaborately carved or made of other materials.
 Local women are widely employed in sewing decorative beads onto the handles of those made for the tourist trade.